 - 6a Click the Membership tab. - 6b Click Add, select the desired user groups, then click OK.

-- 7 Click Save to add the user to the Users list. - 8 To assign roles to the user, see Assigning Roles to Users and Groups.
+You can Shift-click and Ctrl-click to select multiple groups. - 7 Click Save to add the user to the Users list. - 8 To assign roles to the user, see Assigning Roles to Users and Groups.